 Lyft depends on GPS info to track your rides.
-While in drivers mode the app will regularly send your location into the Lyft server.
+While in driver mode, the app will regularly send your location into the Lyft server.
 This is how Lyft calculates how much the passengers should pay for their ride.
-It also allows us to show your passenger where you are and when you are on your way to pick them up.
+It also allows Lyft to show your passenger where you are and when you are on your way to pick them up.

 Lyft recommends that drivers either use the Waze GPS system, Google Maps, or the built-in Lyft app navigation.
 Remember that poor navigation is one reason drivers get low amounts of stars, so keeping yourself in sync with your GPS will get you to your passenger’s destination faster than trying to find it yourself.

 How the Lyft Driver App Will Change Things

 For most of Lyft’s existence, the company’s rideshare drivers would use the same app that Lyft passengers used.
 The only difference was that drivers had access to the “driver mode” we discussed above.